This year, to celebrate International Women's Day 2019, we went to our network to ask them one question:

 We can all play a role in making a difference.

-Group Brand Director at Tesco
+Group Brand Director

 Women are critical to the success of all businesses, whether as leaders, customers or influencers.
 Recognising that gives commercial power to the support of women in business, which is stronger than any hashtag.